 What is a deadly weapon under the Aggravated Assault statute?

-The definition of a deadly weapon[5] under the Texas Penal Code is a firearm or any other weapon that is made or used for the purpose of inflicting death or serious bodily injury.
+Under the Texas Penal Code is a firearm or any other weapon that is made or used for the purpose of inflicting death or serious bodily injury.
 Some examples of deadly weapons are a gun, a knife, or a baseball bat.
-As long as the object was used in a way that could have killed them or severely injured them, the object is considered a deadly weapon.
+But as long as the object was used in a way that could have killed them or severely injured them, the object is considered a deadly weapon.
+This is an extremely broad definition.
+The Texas District & County Attorneys Association actually says “Everything is a deadly weapon.”[5]

 Can I be charged with Aggravated Assault for accidentally hurting someone?